SundayMoments/WEBP_Converter/README.md

 This will search all sub directories of the -d directory for .webp files, and then convert them.
 This is useful if you have multiple .webp files scattered about.

 ### -l Exteded Logging
-You can extend the logging to see where each file in being converted from.
+You can extend the logging to see where each file is being converted from.
+Additionally it will print the origin of each .webp file.
 Here is how that looks:

 The default logging looks like this:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_>> File converted to: C:\Your_Directory\new_file.png_

 Extended logging looks like this:

+&nbsp;&nbsp;['origin_file-0.webp', 'origin_file-1.webp']

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_>> Converted from: C:\Your_Directory\origin.png_